Chain of Lakes and Twin Lakes Subwatershed Improvements

 - 120-foot pedestrian bridge at Bde Maka Ska Pond

-The award-winning Clean Water Partnership (CWP) included the cities of Minneapolis and St. Louis Park, the Minnehaha Creek Watershed District, the Minnesota Pollution Control Agency, Hennepin County and the Minneapolis Park adn Recreation Board (MPRB).
+The award-winning Clean Water Partnership (CWP) included the cities of Minneapolis and St. Louis Park, the Minnehaha Creek Watershed District, the Minnesota Pollution Control Agency, Hennepin County and the Minneapolis Park and Recreation Board (MPRB).
 MCWD worked closely with St. Louis Park, Minneapolis, and the MPRB to incorporate watershed improvements into the Clean Water Partnership Grant that was awarded to MPRB.
 A cooperative agreement among the parties, coordinated responsibilities over six years of planning, hours of meetings with citizens and stakeholders, careful coordination with local elected officials, and thoughtful design work.

 Project Cost: $12,400,000